m-barthelemy/vpn-webauth/README.md

 ## Limitations
 - The web auth has to happen **before** connecting to the VPN, since the VPN will verify the existence of a web "session" when the user connects.
 - The user identity reported by Strongswan **must** match the email reported by the web authentication.
+However, if the Strongswan identity is the first part of the email address (without @domain.tld), you can modify the `webauth-check.sh` script to add the domain.
+- If a user successfully authenticates using this app, someone else on the same local network would be able to reuse the web session, provided they have the user's Strongswan credentials.
+This by design, since the app matches a web auth with a Strongswan connection only using the Strongswan identity and the source IP address.
 - Only Google is currently supported for the web authentication.
 - Since the web authentication has to happen before connecting to the VPN, is probably needs to be hosted in a less protected part of your environment.
 - There is currently no way to reset a user account if they have lost their 2FA device.
 You need to manually delete the User record in the database.